sungwill/Datacamp-Chapter-5/chapter2.md

 title       : Physics Application description : Insert the chapter description here

---- type:NormalExercise lang:python xp:100 skills:2 key:5ef0ed3dfd
+--- type:NormalExercise lang:python xp:100 skills:3 key:5ef0ed3dfd
 ## Gravitational Force

 *** =instructions
 Jack is now standing at an altitude anywhere on Earth, where gravitational force is not 9.81 m/s^2.
-Please create a function called gForce that takes an integer called height in its parameter.
+Please create a function called gForce that takes an integer called "height" in its parameter.
 Then, use the equation (G * m * M) / height^2 to return the value of g.

 G = 6.674 * 10^-11